Paker30/adidas-test/README.md

 6. Up the whole system with docker-compose ```docker-compose up -d```

 Everything is up and running, you can check the API is running entering this url in your browser

 > ```http://localhost:8000/health-check```

 you must get the API's version, also run this command to check all the systems are up and running

 > ```docker-compose ps```

 You must see 6 services running: api, database, mqtt, notifier, processor and selector

 ### Handle the API

 In order to handle the subscriptions, you should go to the swagger documentation

 > ```http://localhost:8000/documentation```

 and you'll get a list of all the endpoints, a small description and examples.

 ### Sending messages into the system to "send" emails

-There's no web client to handle MQTT -all the clients I tried weren't available as docker image- so, you must send the messages over the cli tool, eventhough there're two options:
+There's no web client to handle MQTT -all the clients I tried weren't available as docker image- so, you must send the messages over the cli tool, even though there're two options:

 a.
 You can send messages through [mosquitto_pub](https://mosquitto.org/man/mosquitto_pub-1.html) tool -it's part of the mosquitto system-

 > ```mosquitto_pub -h [IP mosquitto] -p [PORT] -t [subscription name] -m [message]```

 b.
 You can send messages through [mqtt](https://www.npmjs.com/package/mqtt) module -it's installed at ```packages/adidas-consumer```-

 > ```npx mqtt pub -t [subscription name] -t [PORT] -m '[message]```

 If the message was valid, the subscription was active and had an email, a message would arrive to notifier and you would see a message like this